 September 26, 2022

-Although my morning technically began at the albergue in Boo de Piélagos, I didn’t begin walking until the next town of Mogro.
+Although my morning technically began at the albergue in Boó de Piélagos, I didn’t begin walking until the next town, Mogro.
 “Why and how?” you might ask.
 Well, it’s because of a bridge.

-The next stretch of the Camino crosses a major river just west of Boo de Piélagos, and the most direct route across follows the railroad tracks.
+The next stretch of the Camino crosses a major river just west of Boo de Piélagos.
+The most direct route across the water follows the railroad tracks.
 However, trying to walk the route is super sketchy because there’s currently no pedestrian path on the bridge over the Rio Pas.
 There’s just a railroad trestle for the FEVE commuter train.

 Consequently, pilgrims following the Camino del Norte must decide between three options:

-- Just simply ride the FEVE commuter train for the 1.2-kilometer distance between from Boo de Piélagos to the town of Mogro on the opposite side of the river
+• Just simply ride the FEVE commuter train for the 1.2-kilometer distance between Boo de Piélagos and the town of Mogro on the opposite side of the river

 Given the rainy weather forecast this morning, I decided to just keep it simple, and I went with option #3.

 And while some people might scoff at riding the train instead of walking, I didn’t care in the least.
-I felt no need to be a “purist” on this Camino.
-I didn’t have to walk every step of this 840-kilometer journey — especially when the other options were either (1) unsafe; or (2) unnecessarily long.
+I feel no need to be a “purist” on this Camino.
+I don’t have to walk every step of this 840-kilometer journey — especially when the other options were either (1) unsafe, or (2) unnecessarily long.

-Taking the FEVE train was the only reasonable option, in my opinion.
+Taking the FEVE train was, in my opinion, the only reasonable option.

 WAITING FOR THE FEVE

-Having settled on this particular plan last night, I’d spent a few minutes researching when the FEVE train came though Boo de Piélagos, and it appeared to run once every 20 minutes on the weekday mornings.
-Thus, I was hoping was to catch the 7:39 am train and get a nice early start for this long day of hiking.
+Having settled on this particular plan, I spent a few minutes researching when the FEVE train came through Boo de Piélagos, and it appeared to run once every 20 minutes on weekday mornings.
+Thus, I was hoping to catch the 7:39 am train and get a nice early start for this long day of hiking.

-Unfortunately, when I walked outside to retrieve my hiking shoes from the porch this morning, the conditions were already less than ideal.
-It was still pitch black out at 7:30 a.m.
+Unfortunately, when I walked outside to retrieve my hiking shoes from the porch this morning, the conditions were already a mess.
+It was still pitch-black outside at 7:30 a.m.
 And the rain was coming down in sheets, just as it had been all night long.

 Sigh.
 I was really hoping for a few dry hours.

-Both of the weather forecasts I’d checked last night indicated that the rain as supposed to taper off this morning.
-It would be completely dry from a window between 7 to 10 a.m., before the next storm rolled in.
-But, the forecasts were off base, yet again!
+Both of the weather forecasts I’d checked last night indicated that the rain was supposed to taper off early this morning.
+They predicted a dry window between 7 and 10 a.m., before the next storm rolled in.
+But the weathermen were off base, yet again!

-So I departed the albergue in a downpour, making my way back to the same train platform I’d crossed over yesterday.
+I departed the albergue in a downpour and made my way back to the same train platform I’d crossed over on my way to the albergue yesterday afternoon.

 I was still several minutes early, but the platform was totally quiet on this early Monday morning.

 I checked my watch continuously for the next ten minutes, but 7:39 a.m. came and went with absolutely no train.
-Clearly it wasn’t running on time.
-So I stood there, waiting in the dark hoping the trains were actually running today and this wasn’t some sort of Spanish holiday I didn’t know about.
+Clearly, it wasn’t running on time.
+So I stood there, waiting in the dark, hoping the trains were running today and this wasn’t some Spanish holiday I didn’t know about.

 Finally, at 7:50 a.m., I saw the light of the train approaching just as the first vestiges of light were emerging in the sky.
-I grabbed my backpack in anticipation of train’s imminent arrival, shrugging it over one shoulder as I watched as the small, narrow gauge railcars rolling toward the platform.
+I grabbed my backpack in anticipation of the train’s imminent arrival, shrugging it over one shoulder as I watched the small, narrow-gauge railcars rolling toward the platform.

-But then, right at the last minute, I realized westbound the train was headed to the opposite platform!
+But then, right at the last minute, I realized that the westbound train was headed to the opposite platform!
 I was on the wrong side of the tracks, and it was too late to do a thing about it!!

 When I walked to the platform this morning, I’d just assumed the train would be traveling on the set of tracks furthest to the right in my direction of travel.
 I hadn’t even bothered to look for any signs to confirm this was correct.